sphericalpm/lektorium/README.md

 [![codecov](https://codecov.io/gh/sphericalpm/lektorium/branch/master/graph/badge.svg)](https://codecov.io/gh/sphericalpm/lektorium)

 # What is Lektorium?
-Lektorium _will be_ a web content management solution for those with many little and/or similar websites.
+Lektorium is a web content management solution for those with many little and/or similar websites.
 A typical user would be a large and loosely governed organisation with departments having a strong mandate to communicate externally and independently publish on the web.